Welcome to the UKFPO Careers page

 COPMeD is the Conference Of Postgraduate Medical Deans (UK).
 COPMeD provides a focus for those responsible for the strategic overview and operational delivery of postgraduate medical training in the four nations of the United Kingdom.
 The COPMeD website provides information on career development.

-A royal medical college is a professional body in the form of a royal college responsible for development and training.
-If you are interested in a certain specialty, the royal college will provide further information on membership and the process on training in that particular specialty.
+A medical royal college is a professional body responsible for setting standards of training, education and professional practice for doctors in its specialty, and supporting their development throughout their careers.
+If you are interested in a certain specialty, the royal college will provide further information on membership and training in that particular specialty.

-You can find links to each of the organisations via the Academy of Royal Colleges.
+You can find links to each of the organisations on the Academy of Medical Royal Colleges (AoMRC) website.

 General Medical Council (GMC)

 The GMC work to protect patient safety and improve medical education and practice across the UK.
-The GMC website provides information on careers and in particular, pathways on how to return to training.
+The GMC website provides career advice and in particular, pathways on how to return to work.